bobbylight/RSTALanguageSupport/readme.txt

    - Auto-completion for the C standard library.
    - Parameter assistance for the C standard library.

+2. CSS
+   - Auto-completion for selectors (HTML tags only).
+   - Auto-completion for CSS properties.
+   - Partial auto-completion for CSS property values.

 2. Groovy
    - Broken and not very useful at the moment.
 Shouldn't be used.